As Baxter's Knob burns, telcos ask cops to investigate series of celltower attacks

 2degrees corporate affairs chief Mat Bolland said it also left around 14,500 of his customers mobile customer with "compromised reception" that could take days to fix.

-"We don't know what point people are trying to make at a time when mobile is more important than every for keeping in touch," the 2degrees executive said.
+"We don't know what point people are trying to make at a time when mobile is more important than ever for keeping in touch," the 2degrees executive said.

 Whatever happened at Baxter's Knob, Bolland says there has been a whole series of attacks, affecting all the telcos.